 Operating Activities.
-Net cash provided by operating activities for the three months ended March 31, 2003 was \$18 million and net cash used in operating activities for the three months ended March 31, 2002 was \$5 million, respectively.
-Operating activities provided \$23 million more cash during the three months ended March 31, 2003 compared to the corresponding period in 2002 primarily due to increased revenues of \$21 million and changes in operating assets and liabilities that used \$16 million less cash during the three months ended March 31, 2003 compared to the corresponding period in 2002 offset in part by increases in operating and selling, general and administrative expenses.
+Net cash provided by operating activities for the three months ended March 31, 2003 and 2002 was \$4 million and \$9 million, respectively.
+Operating activities provided \$5 million less cash during the three months ended March 31, 2003 compared to the corresponding period in 2002 primarily due to the \$5 million reduction in the payable to related party during the three months ended March 31, 2003 compared to the corresponding period in 2002.

 Investing Activities.
-Net cash used in investing activities for the three months ended March 31, 2003 and 2002 was \$21 million and \$59 million, respectively.
-Investing activities used \$37 million less cash during the three months ended March 31, 2003 compared to the corresponding period in 2002 as a result of reductions in capital expenditures.
+Net cash used in investing activities for the three months ended March 31, 2003 and 2002 was \$4 million and \$9 million, respectively.
+Investing activities used \$5 million less cash during the three months ended March 31, 2003 compared to the corresponding period in 2002 primarily as a result of reductions in capital expenditures.